neaorin/PredictTheWorldCup/README.md

         - venues for which text matching doesn't work:Moscow/URS, Leipzig/Germany DR etc
         - how many instances, can we find additional data?

-2. Tournament simulator app -> Sorin

 3. Win percentage
     - how do we account for strength of schedule (ex.
 KOR having a better win% than ITA or NED) -> Sorin, TODO
     - do we use successor countries or not? ex.
 FRG -> GER, URS -> RUS, etc. -> Lucas https://en.wikipedia.org/wiki/List_of_FIFA_country_codes#Obsolete_country_codes

-4. Feature engineering
-    - add strength of schedule as a rolling feature somehow
-    - get more data?
-        - economic data -> poverty and population http://data.worldbank.org/indicator (Lucas)
-        - weather at date of game & venue -> Lucas
-        - coaching (e.g. how many coaching changes in the past X? how recent was the coach changed?) -> Lucas https://eu-football.info/_matches.php?id=60&page=33
-        - rolling data by type of game? (e.g. rolling 20 wins for games of the same type - qualifiers) -> Sorin
-        - rolling data by period of time -> Sorin

-5. What value are we predicting?
-    - regression
-    - calculate an outcome from the actual result + (something else?) -> Sorin, gd AND totalgoals

-6. What algorithms are we using? - WIP

-7. How do we split the data into training / testing?
-    - try with eliminating friendlies, and Friendlies + Olympics -> Sorin